kharulkamaaksha/ACM_code/README.md

 # ACM_code
 Password manager application

+Click on the submitted link, it opens repository named ACM_code, then click on branches, and click on branch named "master"

 1.Run the Script:
   python script_name.py followed by script_name.exe on terminal or open it in script mode of python IDLE.
 Save it and say Fn+F5 to run it.
   When you execute the script, you will be prompted to enter your master username and password.
 The master username and password are stored in masterpswd.csv file.